The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

-I know that keeping track of your business finances can sometimes feel like a daunting task.
-But, trust me, with a little bit of organization and a simple bookkeeping routine, you can keep your business’s financial health in tip-top shape.
-Let’s break it down into a daily, weekly, and monthly bookkeeping task list to make it all a little more manageable.
+I know that keeping track of all the money in your boutique can sometimes feel like a lot.
+But, trust me, by breaking it out into a simple bookkeeping routine, you can stay on top of it all year long so it never becomes a “project” that keeps getting pushed down your to-do list (I see you, girl!).
+Let’s break it down into a daily, weekly, and monthly bookkeeping task list to make it all seem a little more manageable.

 Daily Bookkeeping Task List